Milz-47/Task-List-Kill/README.md

 C++ code emulating Tasklist and Taskkill functions TaskList & TaskKill C++ Utilities

-A pair of lightweight utilities (and example source) demonstrating process and service enumeration (TaskList-like) and interactive process termination (TaskKill-like).
-These are example projects intended for learning, lab testing, and defensive telemetry development.
+A pair of utilities (and example source) demonstrating process and service enumeration (TaskList-like) and interactive process termination (TaskKill-like).
+These are example projects intended for learning, lab testing, and defensive development.
 Do not use these tools on systems you do not own or administer.

 ## Contents
 - TKILL2_V2.cpp — Interactive TaskKill-like utility that lists running processes (via tasklist) and runs taskkill for local or remote targets.